ColorSense: A Study on Color Vision in Machine Visual Recognition: Bridging Human Vision and Machine Vision

-We, as humans, rely on stimuli from light that reflect on objects to our eyes\cite{neurosci_book,biochem_texbook} to perceive objects.
-More importantly, our retinal cone cells respond differently to wavelength in a diverse spectrum of light\cite{neurosci_book,biochem_texbook}.
-For instance, three different types of cone cells respond predominately to red, green, and blue.
-This \textit{color vision} mechanism helps us discriminate objects under different \textit{luminance, contrast, environments}\cite{neurosci_book,biochem_texbook}, etc., and is an essential part why our vision can adapt quickly\cite{neurosci_book,biochem_texbook} and thus become more robust.
-More concretely, the opponent-process theory, a theory that different wavelengths would oppress one type of cell\cite{neurosci_book,biochem_texbook}, explains how psychological perception, i.e., the color contrast, would affect our way of discriminating objects\cite{neurosci_book,biochem_texbook}.
-Such phenomena have important real-life applications, for example, a red apple would be more clearly identified when placed on a white background than on an orange background; army soldiers would wear green and brown uniforms for better camouflage in the forests.
+We, as humans, rely on stimuli from light that reflect on objects to our eyes to perceive objects.
+More importantly, our retinal cone cells respond differently to wavelength in a diverse spectrum of light \cite{neurosci_book,biochem_texbook}.
+For instance, three different types of cone cells respond predominantly to red, green, and blue.
+This \textit{color vision} mechanism helps us discriminate objects under different \textit{contrast, environments}, etc., and is an essential part of why our vision can adapt quickly \cite{neurosci_book,biochem_texbook, heeger2006adaptation} and thus become more robust \cite{dicarlo2012does, zoccolan2007trade, potter1976short, intraub1980presentation, rubin1992reading, logothetis1996visual, thorpe1996speed, edelman1999representation, rousselet2004parallel}.
+More concretely, the opponent-process theory, a theory that different wavelengths would oppress one type of cell, explains how psychological perception would affect our way of discriminating objects \cite{neurosci_book,biochem_texbook}.
+Such phenomena have important real-life applications; for example, a red apple would be more clearly identified when placed on a green background (Fig.~\ref{fig:big_picture}) than on an orange background; army soldiers would wear green and brown uniforms instead of white for better camouflage.
+To emphasize the distinction between visual responses to different colors \cite{abrams2007relation}, we mainly use color discrimination as our terminology in experiments.